JorgeMedinaGT/Hospital-Project/README.md

-# Hospital Project - ProjectoHospital
+# Hospital Project - ProyectoHospital

 Hospital Project - PowerBI and SQL Connection Course at INTECAP(a National Technical Institute in my country)
 Note: Although this project was originally developed in Spanish, I will include an English version of my work.
 This is my first project in GitHub!!